-New income requirements 2019 in the Netherlands
+New income requirements 2019

 In the Netherlands, all citizens need to earn at least a minimum salary set by the Dutch government.
 This minimum wage is determined every year on the 1st and 2nd of January.
 This minimum applies to everyone in the Netherlands or if you’re working on the basis of the residence permit of your partner.
 The numbers are based on your age and are higher for people who are 23 years of age or older.
 This salary is a minimum, so employers are required to pay you at least this amount.
 If you agree a higher amount, that is fine.